 Reasons or light luggage

-During the best time in your life you don´t want to worry much about your stuff, do you?
+During the best time of your life, you don´t want to worry much about your stuff, right?

 It is way more comfortable to have just a light and a